SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 ## Organizations and Spaces

-The applications and users of a Cloud Foundry platform are split into Organizations and Spaces.
-This gives a way to built a multi-tenant environment with minimal headache since each of these organizations and spaces can be given it's own resource quotas and access controls.
+All applications (and users) on a Cloud Foundry platform are split into Organizations and Spaces.
+This gives a way to build a multi-tenant environment with minimal headache since each organization and space can be given it's own resource quota and access control.

-As part of your free trial, you have administrator rights for your own organization with a few different spaces by default.
+As part of your free trial, you have administrator access for a personal organization with a few spaces.
 By default, there are a few applications running in the "samples" space (selected at login).

 To check which apps are running in the current org and space, run: